Neurodevelopmental Effects Associated with Air Pollution:

 This combined, greatly increased, direct exposure takes place during the window of susceptibility to neonatal hypothyroidism, which the NIH says can lead to intellectual disability.
 And the NIH lists many traits of intellectual disability that have great similarities to characteristics of autism. (see Section 2.a, item 3)

-Two out of the above three studies found the greatest associations of autism with postnatal exposures of the infant, and the third study did not conflict with the possibility of a strong (but brief) postnatal effect.
+Two out of three studies found the greatest associations of autism with postnatal exposures of the infant, and the third study did not conflict with the possibility of a strong but brief postnatal effect.

 The strong association of traffic pollution with autism when measured postnatally should not be surprising: